tgrospic/object-algebras/README.md

   where __ : FoldableAlg<F>, ApplicativeAlg<M> => f.traverse_( x );
 ```

-These _effect_ expressions can be seen as definitions of interaction with the computation context (producing effects).
-They are central tool to write domain logic and to build bigger programs from smaller pieces.
+These _effect_ expressions can be seen as definitions of interactions with the computation context (producing effects).
+They are the central tools for writing domain logic and building bigger programs from smaller pieces.

-Boilerplate code is needed to _lift_ algebra functions with the context - to expression (DSL) level.
+Boilerplate code is needed to _lift_ algebra functions with a given context - to expression (DSL) level.

 ```csharp
 // Functor example with map "lifted"